 This is a summary of the meeting of our Online Support Group, which took place on 21st May.
-The topic was ‘How to deal with aging parents from far away”.
+The topic was ‘How to deal with ageing parents far away”.
 Friends from Switzerland, Sweden, Italy, England, Indonesia, Cape Town and Jerusalem took part, and Barbaraexpat from Melbourne chaired the discussion.

 Translated from Italian by Barbaraexpat